 Please continue to browse our website to learn more about Unitarian Universalism and our local congregation, and what we have to offer to you, your partners and your families.
 And if something here piques your interest, consider joining us for an upcoming Sunday service.

-Just fill out the form on this page and we’d be delighted to send you information on our next service — including a link to join us on Zoom, a complete order of service and our weekly announcements.
+Just fill out the form on this page and we’d be delighted to send you information on our next service, including a link to join us on Zoom if you prefer.
 We look forward to seeing you soon!

 And please also let us know if you have any questions, would like to speak with our minister, the Rev. Fred L Hammond, or would like to explore one or more of our other activities.